-UNKNOWN CUSTOMER
+1

-STAGE 1
+THE UNKNOWN CUSTOMER

 Unknown customers are those who are unaware of a particular brand or company.
 They may be actively looking for a solution to their problem, but they have yet to find a company that can provide them with a solution.
 By understanding the problem your target audience faces and creating messages that speak directly to that problem, you can capture the attention of people looking for a solution.
 To effectively target unknown customers, it is essential to clearly understand your target audience and their pain points.